-CAVS is a significant and devastating disease burden with limited understanding of the biology driving valvular calcification and disease progression.
+CAVS is a significant and devastating disease with limited understanding of the biology driving disease progression.

 With no approved therapy to treat the cause of this progressive disease, people with CAVS are left to “watchful waiting” as the current standard of care until the condition advances to the severe stage which requires surgery.
 There is a critical unmet need for new therapies to treat the underlying cause of the disease and mitigate the need for valve replacement surgery, a challenge compounded by limited understanding of the biology driving valvular calcification and disease progression.